A roadmap for improving animal welfare and community health.

 An animal welfare act in Ghana would be a key first step to legislating animal welfare in the country in a serious way.
 The sentience of animals could also be recognized in the act to enshrine a commitment to the care of animals as feeling individuals, following the lead of a growing number of countries (32).
 Further animal welfare regulations could be later added directly to the act, instead of necessitating the revision of the criminal code.
 More detailed secondary legislation, such as codes of practice, could also be added relatively straightforwardly at a later date.

 The most progressive piece of animal welfare legislation in Ghana is currently not in the animal welfare act of Ghana at all.
 It is a requirement for pre-slaughter stunning in the Code of Practice for Slaughterhouses/Slabs.
 The full requirement is: ".4.7.
-Stunning must be done in a humane way as this process affect the quality of the meat, with due consideration to minimizing contamination" (33).
+Stunning must be done in a humane way as this process affects the quality of the meat, with due consideration to minimizing contamination" (33).
 While this is encouraging, it has not been enforced and pre-slaughter stunning is only practised in a select few slaughterhouses following assistance from NGOs (34).

 Ghana could lead Africa and animal welfare legislation by adopting a new progressive animal welfare act, perhaps modelled off the animal welfare act of Tanzania or the EU, including the requirement for pre-slaughter stunning.